Capsule8 delivers continuous security across Google Cloud to detect and shut down attacks as they happen.

-Capsule8 can go beyond detection and makes it easy for you to automatically disrupt an attack once detected.
+Capsule8 can go beyond detection and makes it easy for you to automatically respond to an attack once detected.
 For instance, you can strategically (and automatically) kill attacker connections, restart workloads, or alert an investigator, immediately upon initial detection.

-Capsule8 Sensors stream behavioral telemetry to an available Capsule8 Backplane node in its Availability Zone with capacity that performs stream analysis on the behavioral telemetry to identify attacks in real-time.
+Capsule8 Agents stream behavioral telemetry to an available Capsule8 Backplane node in its Availability Zone with capacity that performs stream analysis on the behavioral telemetry to identify attacks in real-time.

 The Capsule8 Flight Recorders also optionally run on each node in order to provide historical replay of system activity from an on-disk circular buffer.